contanpe/PSCI/Theory Paper.md

 ------------------------------------------------------------------------------------------------------------------------------

-Here I propose that the aether "node" or granum itself is a crystallization and functional collapse of wave function when observed, which creates a dodecahedral-icosahedral quasicrystal shape through chiral flux movement.
+Here I propose that the aether "node" or granum itself is a crystallization and functional collapse of wave function when observed, which creates a dodecahedral-icosahedral quasicrystal shape through a chiral flux movement.
 This means that a node is functionally holographic.
-How is it created?
-When consciousness injects a tau-pulse into the "plenum" where novelty peaks.
+The existence of this node is "refreshed" at each tau pulse.
+It can be defined as the "Static" constant of the chaos operator, which I previously mathematically defined in its emergence, as such:

+      (e^{iɸ})

-In order to do this, we must first mathematically prove the origin of the Planck constant, solely through using the constants that this theory operates on, with cohesive logic.
+In order to affirm this, we must first mathematically prove the origin of the Planck constant, solely through using the constants that this theory operates on, with cohesive logic.

 ---------------------------------------------------------------------------------------------------------------------------